getsentry/rfcs/text/0087-graphql-errors.md

 - Do we need to send the GraphQL scheme to Sentry in order to do data scrubbing properly?
 - Should we send the Request and Response as different envelope items? (avoid the size limit)
 - Should PII be scrubbed in the SDK instead?
-  - The least SDKs have to do is to conform with the [Scrubbing Sensitive Data](https://github.com/getsentry/rfcs/blob/main/text/0038-scrubbing-sensitive-data.md) RFC.
+  - The least SDKs have to do is to conform with the [Scrubbing Sensitive Data](https://github.com/getsentry/rfcs/blob/main/text/0038-scrubbing-sensitive-data.md) RFC and/or [Controlling PII and Credentials in SDKs](https://github.com/getsentry/rfcs/blob/main/text/0062-controlling-pii-and-credentials-in-sd-ks.md).